 We are free to do what we like so long as we do not harm others.
 All freedom must be bounded by accountability.
 The justice system ensures accountability in a free society.
 If we harm anyone, justice (including retribution) must be quick and proportionate to bring closure so people can get on with their life.

-Effective, modern system of laws and justice
+Effective, modern laws

-We will modernise the system of laws and justice in India.
+We will modernise laws in India, particularly the penal law.

 Wider access to bail